joylarkin/Awesome-AI-Market-Maps/README.md

 ***Now featuring over 200 AI Market Maps!***

-As these things go, this awesome list was inspired out of an ongoing personal frustration — I have been searching for a frequently updated and well-resourced list of recent AI-related market maps.
+As these things go, this awesome list was inspired out of an ongoing personal frustration — I have been searching for a frequently updated and well-resourced list of recent AI-related startup market maps.
 Since I couldn't find a comprehensive resource which met my needs, I decided to build something substantial for the greater community.

 METHODOLOGY
 The list is currently organized by quarter, to illustrate hot AI topics as they are discussed and how fast the industry is evolving, with a specific focus on market maps from 2025 and 2024.
-The current data collection workflow includes <a href="https://chatgpt.com/">ChatGPT</a>, <a href="https://websets.exa.ai/">Exa Websets</a>, <a href="https://getliner.com/">Liner</a>, human-in-the-loop curation for "taste," and some other unlisted methods.
+The current data collection workflow includes [ChatGPT](https://chatgpt.com/), [Google Gemini](https://gemini.google.com/app), [Exa Websets](https://websets.exa.ai/), [Liner](https://getliner.com/), human-in-the-loop curation for "taste," and some other unlisted methods.

 NOTES
 The README.md file is regularly updated with new market maps, the .csv file is updated bimonthly.